Synaptic Plasticity & Memory Lab

 PhD student (since 2021)

-My interest lies in investigating the role of epigenetics in ageing and Alzheimer’s disease in the hippocampal area CA1.
-My research focuses on the effects of HDAC inhibition on synaptic plasticity and associative plasticity and the molecular mechanisms involved in mediating these processes.
-This will help broaden our knowledge on the role of HDAC inhibitors in the brain and whether it could be considered as a viable option to rescue memory impairments in ageing and Alzheimer’s disease.
+My interest lies in investigating links between C-C chemokine receptors 5 (CCR5) in Alzheimer’s disease in the hippocampal region CA1.
+My research focuses on the effects of CCR5 on synaptic plasticity and associative plasticity and the molecular mechanisms involved in mediating these processes.
+This could help broaden our knowledge of the role of chemokines in the brain and whether it might be considered a viable option to rescue memory impairments in Alzheimer’s disease.

 Kevin Chua